New statistical methodology for second level global sensitivity analysis: Statistical inference around Hilbert-Schmidt dependence measures (HSIC)

-We consider standardized Gaussian kernel HSIC measures (see remark \ref {rem22}) between each input $ X_k, \; k = 1 \ldots 3$ and the output $ Y $.
-The objective is to estimate these measures from samples where the inputs are independent and identically distributed but generated from a uniform distribution on $ [0,1] $ (modified law).
-For this, we consider Monte Carlo samples of size $ n = 100 $ to $ n = 1500 $ and for each sample size, the estimation process is repeated $200$ times, with independent random samples.

-Figure (\ref{VvstatHSIC}) presents as a boxplot the convergence graphs of the estimators $\widetilde{\HSIC}(X_k,Y)$.
-Results for the estimator $\widehat{\HSIC}(X_k,Y)$ computed with samples generated from the original law (namely triangular) are also given.
-Theoretical values of HSIC are represented in red dotted lines.
-We observe that for small sample sizes ($n <500$), modified estimators $\widetilde{\HSIC} (X_k,Y)$ have more bias and variance than estimators $\widehat{\HSIC}(X_k, Y)$.
+We consider HSIC measures based on Standardized Gaussian kernel (see Remark \ref {rem22}). {To estimate them, we suppose that we have Monte Carlo samples of independent inputs generated from a uniform distribution on $[0,1]^3$ (modified law).
+For each sample of size $ n = 100 $ to $ n = 1500 $, the estimation process is repeated $200$ times, with independent random samples.} The convergence of $\widetilde{\HSIC}(X_k,Y)$ estimators is illustrated by Figure \ref{VvstatHSIC}.
+Results for $\widehat{\HSIC}(X_k,Y)$ computed with samples generated from the original law (namely triangular) are also given and theoretical values are represented in red dotted lines.
+We observe that for small sample sizes ($n <500$), modified estimators $\widetilde{\HSIC} (X_k,Y)$ have more bias and variance than $\widehat{\HSIC}(X_k, Y)$ estimators.
 But, from size $n = 700$, both estimators have similar behaviors.

-On this same example, we are now interested in the classification of input variables by order of influence.
-For this, the sensitivity index $ R^2_{\HSIC,k} \; (1 \leq k \leq d) $ is computed from $\widetilde{\HSIC}(X_k,Y)$ with Equation (\ref{R2mdf}) and the inputs are ordered by decreasing $ \widetilde{R}^2_{\HSIC,k}$.
-For each sample size, the rates of good ranking of inputs given by $\widetilde{\R2}^2_{\HSIC}$ estimators are also computed. \textbf{Results are given in Table (\ref{tauxbon}): they illustrate that, even for small sample sizes (\textit{e.g} $ n = 200 $), modified estimators $\widetilde{\R2}^2_{\HSIC}$ have good ranking ability.}
+In addition, to assess the convergence of ranking, the sensitivity indices $ R^2_{\HSIC,k}$ are estimated from $\widetilde{\HSIC}(X_k,Y)$ with Equation (\ref{R2mdf}).
+The inputs are ranked by decreasing indices and the resulting correct ranking rates are given by Table \ref{tauxbon}.
+Even for small sample sizes (\textit{e.g} $ n = 200 $), the modified estimators $\widetilde{\R2}^2_{\HSIC}$ have good ranking ability.

 \newcolumntype{D}[1]{>{ }p{#1}}